Hoyotoon/HoyoToon/README.md

 ## Features

 - A shader designed for the Built-in Pipeline, aiming to accurately reproduce the shading style of Hoyoverse games and now Wuthering waves too.
-- The shader is based on the latest version of each game. (no beta or old code)
+- The shader is based on the latest version of each game.
-- Supports Genshin Impact
+- Supports Genshin Impact (Weapons too)
 - Supports Honkai Impact (Part 1 and 2)
 - Supports Honkai Star Rail
+- Supports Zenless Zone Zero
+- Supports Wuthering Waves
 - Supports both Real-time and Baked Lighting
-- Provides support for stencils in Honkai Star Rail and Honkai Impact (Part 1 and 2), specifically for hair transparency features.
+- Provides support for stencils and self casted shadows.
-- Includes a weapon shader compatible with all the aforementioned games
 - Includes Visual Effects (VFX) Shaders like those used for Paimon, Dainlief, Asmoday, and Skirk.
 - Includes scripts for automated setup.
-- Comprehensive documentation of the shader, including its logic and features
 - Auto updater for seamless updates of the shader and accompanying scripts.

 ## How to Install